ISISComputingGroup/EPICS-ioc/SDTEST/sdtest_docs/sdtest.rst

 SDTEST IOC
 ***************

-The serial device test module consistes of IOCs called SDTEST_01, SDTEST_02 etc. Each of these can control 8 separate serial devices.
+The serial device test module consists of IOCs called SDTEST_01, SDTEST_02 etc. Each of these can control up to 8 separate serial devices.

 Configuration of the devices is via EPICS macros, which can be defined in the globals.txt file located in c:/Instrument/settings/config/NDXLARMOR/configurations
-This file is loaded on IOC startup, so you will need to stop/start the IOC after making a change.
+This globals.txt file is loaded on IOC startup, so you will need to stop/start the IOC after making a change.

 All macros in globals.txt start with the IOC name followed by two underscores, so SDTEST_01__ for IOC SDTEST_01   Defining a macro  SDTEST_01__NAME3 here will create one that can be referenced as $(NAME3) by IOC SDTEST_01

-Easch SDTEST IOC supports 8 devices numbered 1 to 8.
+Each SDTEST IOC supports 8 devices numbered 1 to 8.
 Settings for each of these have the device number appended e.g. $(PORT3) is COM/serial port for the third device attached etc.

-Arbitrary string commands can be sent to the device via process variables, but it is also possible to define a way to send and receive a numeric value.
-The format of how to send this value and how often to poll for it can be specified and is described later.
+Arbitrary string commands can be sent to the device via EPICS process variables, but it is also possible to define a way to send and receive a particular numeric value through a PV.
+The format of how to send this value and how often to poll for it need to be specified and this is described later.

 By way of example we will consider a power supply.
-In globals.txt we have
+In globals.txt we have:

 ::